-For non-life insurance contracts, estimates have to be made both for the expected ultimate cost of reported at the reporting date, but not yet settled (RBNS) and for the expected ultimate cost of incurred, but not yet reported, at the reporting date (IBNR).
+For non-life insurance contracts, estimates have to be made both for the expected ultimate cost of claims reported at the reporting date, but not yet settled (RBNS) and for the expected ultimate cost of claims incurred, but not yet reported, at the reporting date (IBNR).

-RBNS is created for known outstanding claims that include an appropriate provision for settlem handling expenses.
-This provision is based mainly on an individual valuation for each claim according the opinion obtained from the insured, legal advisors and the Company's experts that handle the c
+RBNS is created for known outstanding claims that include an appropriate provision for settlement and handling expenses.
+This provision is based mainly on an individual valuation for each claim according to the opinion obtained from the insured, legal advisors and the Company's experts that handle the claims.

 IBNR claims reserve is calculated by the Company's actuaries.
-The ultimate cost of these cle estimated by using a range of standard actuarial claims projection techniques, such as Chain Lad Bornheutter-Ferguson, or in some cases, the expected loss ratio method is applied in order to reasonable estimations when the statistical method fails.
-The actuaries carry out estimations us regarding claims payments, numbers of claims reported and case-reserves.
+The ultimate cost of these claims is estimated by using a range of standard actuarial claims projection techniques, such as Chain Ladder and Bornheutter-Ferguson, or in some cases, the expected loss ratio method is applied in order to ensure reasonable estimations when the statistical method fails.
+The actuaries carry out estimations using data regarding claims payments, numbers of claims reported and case-reserves.